 - A curated registry, which enacts the recommendations and assists a variety of end users, providing well described, interlinked, and cross-searchable records on content standards, databases and data policies.

-FAIRsharing will be involved in a number of RDA and pre-RDA sessions:
+The FAIRsharing WG will be involved in a number of RDA and pre-RDA sessions.
+These will be listed here once the full schedule is released.

-Please don't hesitate to contact us on email@example.com if you would like to arrange to talk to us at the plenary or invite one of our representatives to a session.
+Please don't hesitate to contact us on firstname.lastname@example.org if you would like to arrange to talk to us at the plenary or to invite one of our representatives to your session.

 This use cases-driven WG is a joint effort with Force11 and it is led and constituted by prospective adopters as well as technical implementers, many of whom are also leading and/or actively involved in other relevant RDA IGs and WGs, whose activities this WG complements and with which this WG will work closely.
 For more details, please refer to our Case Statement, found in the right-hand column.

-Through the BioSharing WG’s 18 month timeframe, we have built upon the existing BioSharing registry and transformed it into a searchable network of 1100+ databases, 1000+ data standards, and 110+ journal and funder data policies to create the cross-domain FAIRsharing registry.
+Through the FAIRsharing WG’s 18 month timeframe, we have built upon the existing BioSharing registry and transformed it into a cross-domain (i.e. not just for the life sciences), searchable network of 1100+ databases, 1000+ data standards, and 110+ journal and funder data policies to create the cross-domain FAIRsharing registry.

 During this time, the FAIRsharing portal has been adopted by a number of journal publishers, research data management programmes, community groups and infrastructure, research and funding programmes.
 These are shown in the table below.